DOES FOLLOW The INTERNATIONAL Safety Guidelines of TKO/KO Suspensions.

 - When one fighter knocks his or her opponent to the ring floor and the

-opponent is OUT COLD by the count of 10
+opponent is unable to stand up by the count of 10.

 - Any fighter who loses their bout by KO, or

-KNOCKOUT will be suspended from Fighting for 45 days.
-It is the
+KNOCKOUT will be suspended from Fighting for MINIMUM of 45 days.

-responsibility of the fighter, trainer and manager to respect and abide by this
+It is the responsibility of the fighter and their trainer to respect and

 - Their are no "Suspension Waivers"